 Whew, this spring was a whirlwind of trips for work (and play) including Dallas, Providence, Chicago, Paris and London.
 Packing for Europe was definitely the hardest since I needed clothing and shoes for a weekend of sightseeing and cafés, pubs and an art museum, then a week’s worth of office-appropriate outfits.
-Here’s what I narrowed down to my top 10 European trip packing list items, plus a simple work outfit formula to make jet-lagged (or regular) mornings less painful!
+Here’s what I narrowed down to my top 10 European vacation packing list items, plus a simple work outfit formula to make jet-lagged (or regular) mornings less painful!

 Guys.
 This jacket.
 (You’re probably tired of seeing it on my instagram!)
 It’s my favorite purchase in recent (and long-term) memory.
 So easy to wear and the perfect weight when the temps are a little cool in the morning or after the sun goes down.
 Or during London’s (and San Francisco’s) “summer”!
 I wore this jacket on the plane and every day I was city exploring, and there was nary a wrinkle in sight.
 The arms are a stretchier material, which I love since there’s no pulling at the shoulders, which can happen if you have a larger bust.
 I wore it zipped during a chilly walk across Paris and the tall collar is not only dramatically drapey and awesome, but also functional!
 (Here’s the moto vest version, in charcoal and green for summer.)